 Percy Jackson: The Sea of Monster

-Rated PG for fantasy action violence, some scary images and mild language
+Rated PG for fantasy action violence, help some scary images and mild language

-Logan Lerman, Alexandra Daddario, Brandon T. Jackson, Douglas Smith, Levin Rambin, Nathan Fillion, Jake Abel, Stanley Tucci, Anthony Head.
+Logan Lerman, more about Alexandra Daddario, Brandon T. Jackson, Douglas Smith, Levin Rambin, Nathan Fillion, Jake Abel, Stanley Tucci, Anthony Head.

 Find the rest on IMDB here.

 I’m really sad to say this.
 I’m breaking down to say this, because I had such a great time at the red carpet premiere/meet and greet yesterday.
 The five actors (Logan, Alexandra, Brandon, Douglas and Levin) that I met were super nice, and awesome, and took the time to talk to each person, even though the line was SUPER rushed, and they didn’t really have time to talk to everyone.
 I had such an amazing time.

 We got to see the movie for free as part of the meet and greet, and the red carpet premiere.
 It was a small premiere but they had the five main kids, and a couple others and the director and it was a seriously fun time.

 Unfortunately the movie didn’t deliver, and I was fairly disappointed.

 Here’s the thing: the movie itself wasn’t bad.
 It was actually pretty good.
 The acting skills of the kids have gotten a lot better since the first movie, which hit theaters in 2010, three years ago.
 They’ve all done movies since then, movies that have done pretty well and you can tell the acting skills have just gotten so much better.